 Overheating

 Newborns often have trouble regulating their temperature.
-Always use thin material when swaddling your little one to help prevent overheating.
+Always use thin material when swaddling your little one to help prevent overheating, and monitor your baby’s temperature to ensure that they are not too hot.

 In addition, never place extra blankets or fabric over your swaddled baby.
 Not only could this cause them to get too hot, but it could also block their airway and prevent them from breathing.